-The Making Money Matter (M3) project, is part of the Massachusetts Results Driven Accountability (RDA) initiative.
+The Making Money Matter (M3, AKA "M-cubed") project, is part of the Massachusetts Results Driven Accountability (RDA) initiative.
 This initiative is intended to promote targeted use of federal special education funds in ways that are designed to lead to improved outcomes for students with Individualized Education Programs (IEPs).
-Districts identified for M3 participation are directed to use a portion of the funds made available under the IDEA Part B special education entitlement grant, known as Fund Code 240, for the improvement of performance issues identified through the Massachusetts accountability system.
+Districts identified for M3 participation are directed to use a portion of the funds made available under the IDEA Part B special education entitlement grant, known as Fund Code (FC) 240, for the improvement of performance issues identified through the Special Education Determination system.

-For additional information regarding special education determination of district need for technical assistance or intervention, please review the 2018 Determination of Need for Special Education Technical Assistance or Intervention on the ESE Accountability Lists, Materials, and Tools webpage.
+For additional information regarding special education determination of district need for technical assistance or intervention, please review the DESE Determination of Need for Special Education Technical Assistance or Intervention webpage.

-As part of the Fund Code 240 application, identified districts must complete the M3 tab in the Workbook.
-Districts must identify the amount of funds (at least 2%) being directed toward the M3 initiative, complete a program description, and reflect the district's FY20 M3 Spending Plan in the grant application.
+As part of the FC 240 application, identified districts must complete the M3 tab in the Workbook.
+Districts must identify the amount of funds (at least 2%) being directed toward the M3 initiative, complete a program description, and reflect the district's M3 Spending Plan in the grant application.

-All FY20 M3 funds must be identified from the districts' Fund Code 240 allocation.
-However, districts are encouraged to blend and braid funds from other sources toward achieving the wider goals and strategies for improved performance for students with IEPs that align to those for improving achievement for all students.
+All M3 set aside funds must be identified in the FC240 application, and districts are encouraged to blend and braid funds from other sources toward achieving the wider goals and strategies for improved performance for students with IEPs that are coherent with district priorities for improving achievement for all students.
 Blending and braiding are processes for using multiple funding streams to support a common initiative.
-Blending refers to wrapping together multiple resources toward a common goal and braiding refers to coordinating and tracking multiple funding sources toward the project.
+Blending refers to wrapping together multiple resources toward a common goal, and braiding refers to coordinating and tracking multiple funding sources toward the project.

-As part of the Fund Code 240 application, districts identified for M3 participation must submit a completed M3 Program Information Workbook, where the district will report the following information:
+As part of the FC 240 application, districts identified for M3 participation must submit a completed M3 Program Information Workbook, where the district will report the following information:

 Denote whether the district is in the M3 initial year of assessment or whether the district has participated for more than one year and is in the implementation phase of the project and/or a new assessment cycle, and briefly describe the program plan, using the template provided.

-Continuing districts (that participated at least one year previously) also must briefly state the Theory of Action, area(s) of need, the process for midcourse corrections, and blended/braided fund use.
-Districts continuing to participate in the M3 program also must submit the FY19 Year-end Report, FY20 Action Plan, and Multi-Year Strategic Plan to Abigail T. Slayton in the DESE Statewide System of Support prior to application approval.
+Districts continuing to participate in the M3 program also must submit the Year-end Report to Abigail T. Slayton in the DESE Statewide System of Support prior to application approval.

 M3 funds may be used at the district and/or school level.
-Schools designated as Requiring Assistance or Intervention under the MA FY18 or FY19 Accountability Framework should be prioritized for school level interventions.
+Schools designated as Requiring Assistance or Intervention under the MA Accountability Framework should be prioritized for school level interventions.